lovett/notifier/README.md

 within the application directory under `config-[env].json` where `[env]` corresponds to the value of NODE_ENV.

-By default, the server runs on `localhost:8080` with a default username and password of "notifier".
+By default, the server runs on `localhost:8080` with a randomly generated username and password.

-## Usage

-Authenticate with the server and send yourself a test message via grunt:

-`grunt http:authtoken; grunt http:onemessage`

 ## Attribution